Business English for subcontractors in the transition of the steel industry

 - Read and comprehend technical documents and safety instructions in English

-- Actively participate in meetings conducted in English, including making inquiries and giving input
+- Actively participate in meetings conducted in English, including making enquiries and giving input

 - Communicate effectively with English-speaking colleagues in a mixed-language workplace